digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/marketplace/plugins/textract.md

 title: Amazon Textract
 ---

-ToolJet can connect to Amazon Textract to extract text and data from scanned documents, forms, and tables.
+JumpStart can connect to Amazon Textract to extract text and data from scanned documents, forms, and tables.
 Textract can process documents of various formats, including PDF, JPEG/JPG, and PNG.

 <div style={{textAlign: 'center'}}>